MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 6 deploy and configure Azure Firewall using the Azure portal.md

 ---
 Exercise:
-    title: 'Deploy and configure Azure Firewall using the Azure portal'
+    title: 'M06-Unit 6 Deploy and configure Azure Firewall using the Azure portal'
     module: 'Module - Design and implement network security '
 ---